 I print my vocals after I’m done with the tuning process, because no matter how incredible plugins may be at their job, they can slow down my computer and make it really difficult to work.
 After I’ve imported my vocals into my most recent production session, where the most updated version of my track exists, I make the necessary adjustments to the whole song.

 Even though I try to send all my tracks to a professional mixing engineer, I still like to EQ and compress my vocals, and add delay and reverb to my linking first, just to get an impression of what I’d like to hear in the end result.
+Here’s a clip from our Faders Up: Modern Mix Techniques in which engineer, Joe Lambert explains how far to push your auditory impressions between mixing and mastering.

 When you get a mix engineer on board to share their thoughts and expertise, if you bring your track to a place where you’re pretty happy with it, and print all the FX busses and specify that you want them in there, there is a very high chance you’ll get back a mix that sounds really close to what you had pictured!